postmatic/epoch/readme.txt

 = 1.0.12 =

+Sorry for two releases in one day.
+Jason's schedule cleared a bit and, well, we got ambitious.

 - A slight improvement over the previous release for making comments post licketly split.
 - We cleaned things up a little bit more for improved 4.4 layouts and compatibility with [Postmatic Social Commenting](https://wordpress.org/plugins/postmatic-social-commenting/).